 How does R&D tax relief work?

 This works out well in the long term for HMRC.
 When a company surrenders their loss for the payable credit, they can’t use that loss to offset future profits.
-That means they start to paying Corporation Tax sooner.
+That means they start paying Corporation Tax sooner.

 The rate of the relief will vary depending on the scheme which the company is claiming under – and there are various rules which determine which one applies to your client.